National History Day / Texas History Day Research Resources

 The Texas State Historical Association (TSHA) coordinates the Texas History Day educational program each year as part of National History Day, with a state-level contest held in April and culminating in a national fair for winners from state affiliates.
 Throughout the school year, students work individually or in groups on a project requiring historical research on a topic related to the theme.
 As they write papers, produce documentaries, or construct exhibits, students acquire essential research skills and a more in-depth understanding of what primary sources are and where to find them.

 Libraries and archives provide the essential building blocks participants need to achieve their goals, and we are pleased to support students’ efforts.
-In addition, we are associated with the Texas Historical Records Advisory Board (THRAB), who offers a competitive award for both junior and senior divisions.
+In addition, we are associated with the Texas Historical Records Advisory Board (THRAB), which offers a competitive award for both junior and senior divisions.

-The next Texas History Day is scheduled for Saturday, April 20, 2024
+The next Texas History Day is scheduled for Saturday, April 5, 2025

 For more information on the state and national contests: